 4. The ability to scale

-Consider your MSP as your team of IT experts that are there to help you solve your IT problems as they arise, whether they are big or small.
+Consider your MSP as an extension of your team - available to help solve your IT problems as they arise, whether big or small.
 If you add cloud services to the mix, you can also scale up and down to align with your business requirements which is especially interesting when demand fluctuates.
 This is where the pay-as-you-go feature works best to adapt to flexible work loads.

 5. Improved security

-You may feel resistance towards using an MSP to manage data security but the model has proven results in actually providing better security than in-house teams.
+You may feel resistance towards using an MSP to manage data security but the model has proven results in actually providing better security than in-house teams because they have the resources and knowledge needed in order to adequately manage and monitor your systems.
 The reason is simple.
 In most cases a service provider has more and better security expertise on staff than you do.

-What are the risks associated with deficient IT support?
+What are the risks associated with inadequate IT Support?

 - Costly and more expensive downtime